How do Delib's products comply with the GDPR?

 You can also read a useful overview from the UK Information Commissioner's Office (ICO) or Australian customers can read some useful guidance from the Office of the Australian Information Commissioner.

-Here at Delib we followed the UK ICO's guidance on GDPR ahead of the 2018 deadline to ensure that all of our products are compliant.
+Here at Delib we followed the UK ICO's guidance on GDPR ahead of the 2018 deadline to ensure that all of our products are compliant and we continue to keep our products updated in response to data regime updates.

 Outline of key GDPR rights